List of The Sandman characters: Other beings

 The following are not in the categories of the above:

 Siamese Cat

-An unnamed Siamese cat is owned by a wealthy couple namd Paul and Marion.
+An unnamed Siamese cat is owned by a wealthy couple named Paul and Marion.
 When it mated with a tom cat, Paul had the kittens drowned.
 The Siamese cat later found itself in the Dreaming while it slept where a dead crow directed it to a cave where the "Cat of Dreams" resided.
 After getting by the Wyvern, Griffin, and Hippogriff that resided outside, the Siamese cat met with the Cat of Dreams (a form of Dream) who showed her a time when cats ruled over the humans.
 Following this experience, the Siamese cat became a prophet and goes around informing all cats about this knowledge hoping that they will one day use what they learn to reclaim their world.

 In the podcast, the Siamese Cat is voiced by Bebe Neuwirth.

 In the Netflix series, the Siamese cat is voiced by Sandra Oh.